5/10/2022

 Luke Davis

 Okay, that's helpful.
-Maybe the final one for me.
-Just wondering how you're thinking about hedging in the context of M&A. I know you guys haven't done it historically, but just given how much volatility we've seen in pricing, are you considering or have you considered just hedging out any acquisitions going forward just to sort of lock in your returns and kind of set that base?
+And maybe final one for me, just wondering how you're thinking about hedging in the context of M&A. I know you guys haven't done it historically, but just given how much volatility we've seen in pricing, are you considering or have you considered just hedging out any acquisitions going forward just to sort of lock in your returns and kind of set that base?

 speaker

 Hi, Luke.
 It's Dave Hendry here.
-Every quarter we do look at dividends from a context, but for us, considering our cash flow profile and our current debt leverage, that it's not something which really fits within our strategy.
-As far as sort of applying a hedge to a particular transaction, we would absolutely look at it, but it depends on the merits of the transaction and do we feel that important enough to actually lock in.
-For a deal like the one we just closed on the smaller side, we wouldn't put in a hedge position for it.
-It would have to be an acquisition that's meaningful, that we needed the surety of the cash flow.
+Every quarter, we do look at dividends from a context, but For us, considering our cash flow profile and our current debt leverage, that it's not something which really fits within our strategy.
+As far as sort of applying a hedge to a particular transaction, we would absolutely look at it, but it depends on the merits of the transaction and do we feel that it's important enough to actually lock in.
+For a deal like the one we just closed, on the smaller side, we wouldn't put in a hedge position for it.
+It would have to be an acquisition that's meaningful that we needed the surety of the cash flow.

 speaker